simpleinvoices/simpleinvoices/readme.md

 We also have a mailing list for tracking commit activity.
 This is hosted on Google Groups (sigh).
 You can find it here: https://groups.google.com/forum/?fromgroups#!forum/simpleinvoices-trac

+## Translations
+We are proud that SimpleInvoices is currently available in 25 different languages but we would love for that number to be even bigger!

+If you would like to help translate SimpleInvoices into your language check out our [translation project](https://www.transifex.com/projects/p/SimpleInvoices/).

 ## Reporting Bugs
 Please use the issue tracker on GitHub when reporting bugs. https://github.com/simpleinvoices/simpleinvoices/issues